jguida941/pysort-visualizer/README.md

 ## Highlights

 - **Instrumented algorithms**: Bubble, Insertion, Selection, Shell, Heap, Comb, Cocktail, Quick (median-of-three), Bottom‑Up Merge, Counting, Radix (LSD), Bucket, and Timsort Trace register themselves through a plugin registry.
 Each yields richly-typed `Step` objects so the UI, narration, and tests stay in lockstep.
+- **Explanations panel**: Every algorithm tab renders a metadata card with traits, complexity table, and teaching notes so learners can connect what they see to theory at a glance.
+- **Compare mode**: Launch a side-by-side view with linked controls to run two algorithms on the same input, with FPS/seed/preset kept in sync for apples-to-apples comparisons.
+- **Deterministic presets**: Choose from uniform, nearly-sorted, reversed, few-unique, and more—each backed by a visible RNG seed so you can recreate runs or share them with students.
 - **Deterministic replay**: Checkpoints capture array snapshots/metrics every *n* steps (`VizConfig.checkpoint_stride`).
 Seeking restores the nearest checkpoint, replays intervening steps, and guarantees the HUD, highlights, and narration remain coherent.
+- **Accessible themes**: Flip between the original dark palette and a high-contrast light mode; tooltips, HUD, and legends all re-tint automatically for readability.
 - **Manual & automated playback**: `Step ▶`/`Step ◀` buttons advance or rewind one step at a time (even before a full run), while the timer provides smooth animation at user-selected FPS.
 Scrubbing, keyboard shortcuts, and narration updates respect both modes.
 - **Color-coded semantics**: Dedicated highlight channels clarify intent:
   - Cyan = key being inserted (`Step("key", ...)`)